 If you only would like to spent your 10 days in Thailand in the area of Bangkok without taking any flights then this is for you.

 In the world of over 1431 islands in Thailand, let me introduce you to Koh Chang Islands.
-Koh Chang islands are a group of 3 tropical paradise islands: Koh Chang, Koh Kood and Koh Mak.
-We visited them on our second visit in Thailand and we fell in love.
-They are so far our favorite Thai islands out there and this is where we spent Christmas in 2017.
-You can easily spend indefinite days on the Koh Chang islands, but we would recommend at least 1 week.
-You can just rent a scooter (except of Koh Mak) and find your slice of paradise.
+Koh Chang islands are a group of 3 tropical paradise islands: Koh Chang, Koh Kood, and Koh Mak.
+We visited them on our second visit to Thailand, and we fell in love.
+They are so far our favorite Thai islands out there, and this is where we spent Christmas in 2017.
+You can easily spend indefinite days on the Koh Chang islands, but we would recommend at least one week.
+You can just rent a scooter (except for Koh Mak) and find your slice of paradise.

 Koh Chang is the biggest island among these 3.
 If you would like to try something knew, why not do a discovery scuba dive.
 Check this cool 1-day beginner’s scuba diving program certification to discover beautiful reefs and tropical fish.

-The smallest of the 3 islands, Koh Mak covers only 16 square kilometers.
+The smallest of the 3 islands, Koh Mak, covers only 16 square kilometers.
 There are barely any roads and the only means of transport is by foot or boat.
-There are few restaurants by the beach and there is only 1 small shop with very basic things.
+There are a few restaurants on the beach, and there is only one small shop with very basic things.
 No ATM as well.
 We recommend to hire a kayak and enjoy your time.

+If you need to stick to one island in your 10 day Thailand itinerary then pick Koh Kood.
 We don’t really have a favorite island out of these 3, but we really enjoyed our time on Koh Kood Island.
 Make sure to rent a scooter (always wear a helmet) and drive around.
-It is the best way to explore Thai islands in general.
-There are many beaches, resorts, great authentic Thai restaurants, a scuba diving shop and you can hire snorkelling gear, kayaks or a paddle boards.
+It is the best way to explore the Thai islands in general.
+There are many beaches, resorts, great authentic Thai restaurants, a scuba diving shop, and you can hire snorkeling gear, kayaks, or paddleboards.